utshomax/postman-docs/src/pages/docs/administration/managing-your-team/configuring-domain-capture.md

 > **[Domain capture is available on Postman Enterprise plans.](https://www.postman.com/pricing)**

 Domain capture allows you to view and manage all user accounts in Postman that have been created with your organization’s domains and subdomains.
-With this feature, you can consolidate all of your organization's Postman users into a single Postman team and ensure that any new users who sign up for Postman with your domain are automatically added.
+With this feature, you can merge all of your organization's Postman users into a single Postman team and ensure that any new users who sign up for Postman with your domain are automatically added.

+To enable domain capture, [Team Admins](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) must first [add and verify a domain or subdomain](#adding-and-verifying-a-domain).
+Once the domain is verified, they can create a request to [enable domain capture](#enabling-domain-capture).
+Once the request to enable domain capture is approved, they can [contact Postman support](#contacting-support-to-manage-accounts) to manage [unclaimed accounts](#viewing-unclaimed-accounts).

 ## Contents